 Spur your fundraisers toward their goals, and beyond, with a little friendly competition.
-The built-in leaderboard on Classy peer-to-peer fundraising campaigns is a great place to start this competitive conversation.
+The built-in leaderboard on Classy’s peer-to-peer fundraising platform is a great place to start this competitive conversation.
 In fact, our fundraisers followed the leaderboard closely to see how they were pacing against fellow fundraisers.

 This sense of competition can drive your fundraisers to create one more social media post, find one more potential donor, or start one more conversation.
 And as your fundraisers play off one another, pushing each other to new heights, they’ll ultimately bring in more revenue for your campaign.